 DAWANAU MARKET, NIGERIA

-Because cassava and maize were milled in the market I photographed the white flour dust as it settled on black faces—the reverse of those iconic American images of workers in coal mines.
-Breathing in flour isn't as bad as breathing in coal, but it can't be good for the lungs.
+I LOVED THE LOOK of white cassava dust as it settled on black faces—the reverse of those iconic images of white workers in coal mines.
+But although breathing in flour isn't as bad as breathing in coal, it can't be good for the lungs.